PamPayne/austria/austria-explanations-en.md

 § 14.2a GSpG is aimed at gambling groups that have organised prohibited lotteries (without an Austrian gambling licence) for the purpose of participating in Germany and have thereby unjustifiably interfered with the gambling monopoly.
 These gambling providers would now in principle, in accordance with § 14 para.
 2 no. 4 GSpG, be regarded as unreliable from a regulatory point of view (at most because they belong to a correspondingly unreliable group), which would exclude them from granting a licence.

 Due to the real conditions currently existing on the domestic online gambling market, it is intended to affected Company under strict Requirements Enables will be on concession award procedures.
 As a basic prerequisite for the award of a concession, the provision stipulates that licence applicants must in any case provide complete proof of and settle any tax debts that have not yet become time-barred.
 In addition, the provision ensures that final judgments of Austrian courts must be complied with before a concession can be awarded.
 In addition, it is to be ensured that a trademark under which prohibited lotteries have been offered in Germany, and from which an unlawful benefit has been derived, cannot be used if the company that used the trademark before the transfer to the concession applicant in the context of the organisation of prohibited lotteries has not complied or has not fully complied with existing final performance judgments of domestic civil courts against it or has not yet paid or has not yet paid in full gambling taxes that are due and not yet time-barred (Section 57 (2)).
-Finally, it is also clarified that the maintenance of an unlawful gambling offer for the period from 1 January 2027 and the re-issuance of licences for the organisation of online gambling ("cooling-off period") is associated with a blocking period of 18 months and 24 months respectively.
+Finally, it is also clarified that the maintenance of an unlawful gambling offer for the period from 1 January 2027 and the re-issuance of licences for the organisation of online gambling ("**cooling-off period**") is associated with a blocking period of 18 months and 24 months respectively.
 During this blocking period, a successful application for the grant of a licence is not possible and is intended to ensure that providers without an Austrian gambling licence cease their offer before this date.

 With these accompanying measures, a de facto already existing part of the market can be effectively transferred into a strictly regulated online gambling supervisory regime and obliged to adhere to the standards, in particular the player protection standards, of the GSpG.